gdt050579/AppCUI-rs/docs/chapter-6/events.md

 }
 ```

-**Remarks**: The `on_theme_changed` method is called only when the theme is changed and **ONLY** after the Application has been started (i.e. after the `run` method has been called).
-This means that you will never get notified about the theme change for the initial theme set up when the application is created.
+**Remarks:** The `on_theme_changed` method is called only when the theme is changed, and **only** after the application has been started (i.e., after the `run` method has been called).
+This means you will never be notified about the initial theme applied when the application is created.

 ## Example

 Let's create a simple custom control that uses an attribute from the theme to draw itself.
-Such a control will requre to be notified when the theme is changed in order to update its data members.
+Such a control must be notified when the theme changes so it can update its fields.

 ```rust
 #[CustomControl(overwrite : OnThemeChanged+OnPaint)]